10 Fascinating Saint Patrick's Day Facts

 1. Saint Patrick Was Not Born in Ireland

-2. The Celebration Saint Patrick's Day Dates Back to the 9th Century
+2. The Celebration of Saint Patrick's Day Dates Back to the 9th Century

 3. The First Saint Patrick’s Day Parade Took Place Not in Ireland, but in New York City

 The legend goes that while performing a 40-day fast, Saint Patrick was accosted by snakes.
 As a result, Saint Patrick chased all the snakes in Ireland into the sea.
 There is a nugget of believability to this story since there are no snakes in Ireland.
-The reason, however, according to scientists is that there never were any snakes in Ireland.
+However, according to scientists, the reason is that there never were any snakes in Ireland.